 I studied at Edinburgh College of Art specialising in book illustration and graphic design.
 I then worked as a graphic designer in book and magazine publishing in London and brand identity in Belfast.

-After going freelance I fulfilled my dream of living in the countryside, keeping hens, pigs, bees (& dogs) and raising a family.
-I live near Killyleagh on the shores of Strangford Lough which is the largest sea inlet in the British Isles, really beautiful and a “designated Area of Outstanding Natural Beauty”.
+I live near Strangford Lough in County Down which is the largest sea inlet in the British Isles a “designated Area of Outstanding Natural Beauty”.

-Family holidays were spent ‘Swallows and Amazon’ style, sailing and camping on the lough’s many islands; this led to an endless source of inspiration for my art.
-I developed a series of illustrated maps exploring Northern Ireland’s coastline and the best of what you can find there.
+Family holidays have been spent ‘Swallows and Amazon’ style, sailing and camping on the lough’s many islands; this has led to an endless source of inspiration for my art.
+I developed a series of illustrated maps exploring Northern Ireland’s coastline and the heritage found there.
 These can be found all over the world in the houses of ex-pats and tourists; I keep hearing stories of my maps hanging in Australia, U.S.A., Canada and how they remind people of here.

 My passion for birds (especially waders & puffins), wildlife and sailing is expressed in relief printing using linoleum or more recently Japanese vinyl.
 The images are cut into the surface, rolled up with ink and hand printed.
 I am a member of Seacourt Print Workshop in Bangor and I do my printing on a magnificent 1825 Columbian Press.
 I enjoy the handcrafted nature of this medium and the strong, bold colours.

-To compliment my map and bird prints I am introducing some new ranges of greetings cards, tea towels and cushions.
+To compliment my map and linocut prints I have an expanding gift range of greetings cards, tea towels and cushions.